 Tutorial

-Java String substring() method returns the substring of this string.
-This method always returns a new string and the original string remains unchanged because String is immutable in Java.
+The substring() method in Java is a powerful tool for extracting parts of a string.
+This method always returns a new string, and the original string remains unchanged because String is immutable in Java.

 Java String substring() Methods